 Salcombe Brew is the brainchild of Colin and Amanda Nightingale.
 Both Colin and Amanda's background is in Accountancy.

-Amanda having graduated from Oxford University and qualified with ICAEW chose the larger practice route choosing to specialise in Auditing.
+Amanda having graduated from Oxford University and qualified with ICAEW chose the larger practice route choosing to specialize in Auditing.

-Colin on the other hand started his career working in a smaller practice, not wanting to specialise in any particular sector, but was keen to assist clients in all areas of accountancy.
+Colin on the other hand started his career working in a smaller practice, not wanting to specialize in any particular sector, but was keen to assist clients in all areas of accountancy.

 As you can imagine the love of coffee soon became apparent for both of them in 2015 Colin was diagnosed with Vasculitis, and it was this which led them to re-evaluate their lives and when the opportunity arose to start up their own Coffee Company, with the help of one of the UK's leading independent roasting and packing companies they took it, and Salcombe Brew was created.

-Colin says: "Who knows what the future holds, but our aims are high, and we want to be recognised as one of the leading independent coffee company's in the UK."
+Colin says: "Who knows what the future holds, but our aims are high, and we want to be recognized as one of the leading independent coffee company's in the UK."

 "Whether or not we achieve this time will tell, and proof will be in our coffee."
 We would go as far as saying that we absolutely loved our samples of their blends, and certainly are converted!